luxonis/depthai-experiments/gen2-license-plate-recognition/README.md

 First, a license plate is detected on the image and then the cropped license frame is sent to text detection network, which tries to decode the license plates texts

+> :warning: **This demo is adjusted to detect and recognize Chinese License**!
+It may not work with other license plates

 ## Demo